Bora Milutinović: Nigeria (1997–98)

 Milutinović coached the Nigerian team at the 1998 FIFA World Cup in France.
 Nigeria won its group, notching a notable 3–2 upset win over Spain, and reached the knockout rounds.
 This was the fourth team that Milutinović had taken to the knockout rounds of the World Cup, a coaching record.

 China (2000–02)

-Under Milutinović's coaching, for the first time ever, the China national team qualified to be among the 32 finalists for the World Cup in 2002.
+Under Milutinović's coaching, for the first time ever, the China national team qualified to be among the 32 finalists for the World Cup in 2002 FIFA World Cup held in South Korea and Japan.
 He was hailed as a hero in China, ending a 44-year drought, and was popularly known as Milu.
-However, unlike his previous forays, Milutinović could not take the Chinese team past the first round due to their inexperience at the world stage.
+However, China would lose all three of their matches and failed to score a single goal.
+Milutinović would resign after the tournament.

 Other national teams

 Honduras (2003–04)

 In the summer of 2003, Milutinović was in serious negotiations to finally take over the national team at his native Serbia.
 Despite heavy, month-long persuasion from Serbian football officials, Milutinović turned down the offer and soon signed on to the Honduras national team.
 He led the team to the first round of CONCACAF qualifiers before resigning on 30 June 2004.
 He cited "the prevailing bad atmosphere, created by comments made by the country's managers, officials and press" as the reason for his leaving during World Cup qualifying.